xcart/xcart-docs/_pages/kb_en/general_setup/gdpr.md

   <div class="column" markdown="span"><i>Registration page</i>![consent-registration.png]({{site.baseurl}}/attachments/ref_6VMSNqoq/consent-registration.png)</div>
   <div class="column" markdown="span"><i>Contact us page</i>![consent-contact-us.png]({{site.baseurl}}/attachments/ref_6VMSNqoq/consent-contact-us.png)</div>
 </div>

+The text of the consent checkboxes can also be editer in the Webmaster mode the same way as described to the cookie pop-up above.

 Also there is a link in customers’ area that allows deleting customers profiles.
 Profile deletion removes the data stored in the profile and communication with the store owner and sellers.